-The Cambridge Green New Deal proposal has a very important hearing on Tuesday September 21st at 3:30 PM.
-This hearing will be entirely remote via Zoom.
+The Cambridge Green New Deal proposal has several important hearings coming up.
+These hearings can usually be accessed via Zoom.
 Any member of the public (including those under 18) can show their support for this proposal in three ways:

 Call the Council office at 617-349-4280 with a supportive message and ask the receptionist to pass your message along to all nine councillors.
 Be sure to share your name, address, and the group you organize with if applicable!

 Sign up to speak during remote public comment at Tuesday’s hearing.
 The signup link will go live at this link starting on Monday morning (9/20) at 9 AM.
 People are called in the order they signed up, and everybody will have at least two minutes.
 Public comment will happen after our presentation, likely around 4 or 4:30.

 Here are some talking points you can use: